Find n' Propagate: Open-Vocabulary 3D Object Detection in Urban Environments: Experiments

 \textbf{Open-vocabulary Settings.} To study open-vocabulary performance, we have developed two protocols, varying in complexity from moderate to challenging. \begin{itemize}[leftmargin=*] \item \S\textsc{Setting 1}: $|\mathcal{C}^{\operatorname{B}}|$=6, $|\mathcal{C}^{\operatorname{N}}|$=4.
 We categorize six classes as base classes: car, construction vehicles, trailer, barrier, bicycle, and pedestrian while treating the remaining four as novel categories.
 This grouping is motivated by \cite{DBLP:conf/cvpr/YinZK21}, which pairs novel and known classes based on size similarities (\textit{e.g.}, trailer vs. bus, bicycle vs. motorcycle).
 Implementing this strategy facilitates a balanced recall rate for detecting novel classes, ensuring their identification is on par with base categories. \item \S\textsc{Setting 2}: $|\mathcal{C}^{\operatorname{B}}|$=3, $|\mathcal{C}^{\operatorname{N}}|$=7.
 We further delve into a more challenging scenario by only having three common classes, \textit{i.e.}, car, pedestrian, and bicycle as bases following KITTI \cite{DBLP:conf/cvpr/GeigerLU12}.
 This approach aligns more closely with real-world applications, acknowledging the reality that the accurate detection and regression of novel objects cannot always be assured. \item\S\textsc{Setting 3}: $|\mathcal{C}^{\operatorname{N}}|$=10.
 In our third and more ambitious test setting, we evaluate proposal methods with no base classes, leaving all ten classes as novels. \end{itemize}

 \textbf{Evaluation Metrics.} For evaluating 3D object detection, two key metrics are utilised: mean Average Precision (mAP) and the nuScenes detection score (NDS).
 The NDS metric is a composite score, calculated as a weighted average of mAP along with various attribute metrics \textit{e.g.}, translation, scale, orientation, velocity, and other box attributes.
 We further introduce $\text{AP}_{\text{B}}$ and $\text{AP}_{\text{N}}$, which distinctly calculates the mean average precision across the base classes and novel classes, respectively.
 Average recall (AR$_\text{N}$) is calculated for novel classes.
 We evaluate the performance of learning methods with Transfusion \cite{DBLP:conf/cvpr/BaiHZHCFT22} and Centerpoint \cite{DBLP:conf/cvpr/YinZK21} as they are different architectures with different label assignment methods that both achieve strong performance on nuScenes.
-Implementation details and \texttt{source code} are provided in the supplementary material.
+Implementation details and \texttt{source code} are at \href{https://github.com/djamahl99/findnpropagate}{github.com/djamahl99/findnpropagate}.